covid-19-impact-lab/sid/docs/source/reference_guides/testing.rst

 There are three categories of testing models:

 - ``testing_demand_models`` are used to compute the demand for tests.
-Each model returns a :class:`pandas.Series` with probabilities for each individual.
+Each model returns a :class:`pandas.Series` that contains for each individual the probability of demanding a test.

-- ``testing_allocation_models`` are used to assign tests to individuals
+- ``testing_allocation_models`` are used to assign who will receive a test.

+- ``testing_processing_models`` are used to start the execution of tests.

 General
 -------

-Regardless of the category of testing models, each argument receives a dictionary where keys are represent the names of the models.
+Regardless of the category of testing models, each argument receives a dictionary where keys represent the names of the models.
 The values are dictionaries with the following keys:

 - ``"model"`` accepts a function.
 The three different categories of functions are